arturo-lang/arturo/README.md

 It is built on some very simple and straightforward principles:

-- Everything is a simple statement and there are no "special" language constructs (*even `if` is nothing but a simple statement*)
+#### Everything is a simple statement

-- Each statement is in the form `ID <expression> <expression> <expression> ...`
+There are no "special" language constructs (*even `if` is nothing but a simple statement*).
+Everything you see is a statement in the form `ID <expression> <expression> <expression> ...`

-- Each statement returns an expression
+#### Each statement returns a value

-- An expression can be anything: a number, a string, a boolean value, an array/dictionary literal, a function block, a function call, or a combination of the above
-- If an identifier is a variable or not defined, then the statement (re)assigns the right-hand values to it.
-If it's a constant named function block (marked by `:` during the initial assignment) - or a "system function" - it calls the corresponding function.
+Whether what you would consider a "function" or any other statement, it will return a value.
+If it's a block of code (see: *function*), the last statement's result will be return - unless specified otherwise.

+#### Functions are first-class citizens

+Functions - or blocks of statements enclosed in `{}` - can be anything.
+Assign them to a symbol/variable, pass them around as arguments to function calls, include them as a dictionary key value, or return them from a function.
+And of course they can be either named or anonymous/lambda.

+#### Uniform syntax

+As already mentioned, everything is a statement of the form `ID <expressions>`.
+So, how does this work?

+- Is your ID predefined?
+Then if it's a function it'll perform a function call.
+If it's a different symbol, you'll redefine it.
+- Is your ID not defined?
+Then the right-hand values will be assigned to your ID, pretty much like a regular variable assignment/initialization.
+- Do you want to define a constant?
+Just suffix your ID with `:` when using it for the first time
+- Do you want to use the result of a function call as part of an expression?
+Just enclose the function call in `$(...)`	E.g.: `print $(reverse #(1 2 3))`

 Simple, isn't it?